brunez/IterFS/README.md

 Check out `example.m` for an example.

 For better performance, the use of an optimized implementation of the SVD is recommended. https://es.mathworks.com/matlabcentral/fileexchange/47132-fast-svd-and-pca

+Author: Bruno Ordozgoiti

+If you use this code, please cite the following paper:

+Bruno Ordozgoiti, Sandra Gomez Canaval, Alberto Mozo, "A Fast Iterative Algorithm for Improved Unsupervised Feature Selection".
+IEEE International Conference on Data Mining, 2016.